 Flash in Camera Viewfinder

-The following patent drawings show several techniques where the electronic flash is reflected, or slid into position, each securely blocking the viewfinder to prevent any light being directed to the photographer’s eye.
+The electronic flash is reflected, or slid into position, each securely blocking the viewfinder to prevent any light reaching the photographer’s eye.
 The flash fires only when a micro switch is closed after the light-blocking device is in place.

 email: Steve@HinesLab.com